kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Uranoscopus chinensis
 Tags			stargazer 2014
 Description		Night dives at the Anilao pier feels like something from another world.
-The sandy bottom comes to life from all the crabs, shrimps, slugs and bottom dwellers doing their brutal routine.
-Many of these animals feed at night, and the site turns to a large scale battlefield when the sun disappears.
+The sandy bottom comes to life from all the crabs, shrimps, worms, slugs and bottom dwellers doing their brutal routine.
+Many of these animals feed at night, and the site turns to a large scale battlefield when the sun sets.
 A stargazer approached us in the midst of the chaos, landed on the sand and burrowed its tapered body, exposing only its big, heavy, flat head and a vertically slanted mouth.
 He waits for passing fish before jumping upwards while creating a vacuum to suck in the prey.

 DSC03660.jpg